marcushellberg/vaadin-tips/readme.md

 Unfortunately, validating forms in Vaadin is not very nice.
 If you attach a validator to a field, it will already tell the user there's an error before the user has even started filling in the form.

-Improving the validation is fairly straight forward, but can get a bit tedious, so I created a helper found in `FieldGroupUtil.improveUX`.
+Improving the validation is a bit of work, so I created a helper found in `FieldGroupUtil.improveUX`.
 Calling this method will turn on live validation and make sure that we don't bug our users with validation errors before they've even tried to populate a field.

 In addition, the utility will help improve UX by toggling the enabled state of your save/cancel buttons.
 The cancel button won't be active until a user has made a change to the form, and the save button will only be active once all validations pass.

+Please note that this is a slightly simplified solution to keep the code understandable, please refer to AbstractForm, MBeanFieldGroup, and MTextField in [Viritin](https://github.com/viritin/viritin) for a more complete solution.

 ## Design patterns